 by David Strachan

-David Strachan is Principal Archaeologist with Perth and Kinross Heritage Trust and has worked in both local and national government archaeology in Wales, England and Scotland for over twenty years.
-He has a background in archaeological records, specialises in both aerial photography and inter-tidal archaeology, and has particular research interests in Scottish Iron Age architecture and ancient wood-working.
+David Strachan is Director of the Perth and Kinross Heritage Trust and has worked in both local and national government archaeology in Wales, England and Scotland for over twenty years.

 The Society of Antiquaries of Scotland gratefully acknowledges funding towards the publication of this volume from Historic Scotland and the Perth and Kinross Heritage Trust.